The Intellectual Property and Antitrust Review: Portugal

 v Software licensing

-Portuguese competition law does not provide specific provision regarding antitrust issues arising from software licensing.
-However, based on the above mentioned, as a licensing agreement, it must comply with general competition rules and may be analysed under the general prohibitions of anticompetitive restraints.
+Portuguese competition law does not provide specific provisions regarding antitrust issues arising from software licensing.
+However, based on the above, as a licensing agreement, it must comply with general competition rules and may be analysed under the general prohibitions of anticompetitive restraints.